API Testing

 Tools Used: Popular tools for automated smoke testing include Selenium for web applications, Appium for mobile apps, and Jenkins for continuous integration pipelines.

-Pros: Automation saves time and resources on smoke testing, allowing for more frequent and consistent testing cycles.
+Pros: Automation saves time and resources on smoke testing, allowing for more frequent testing cycles.
 It is perfect for regression testing and large projects where manual testing is not an option.

 Cons: The initial setup for automated testing can be complicated and time-consuming, involving a large upfront investment in scripting and tool configuration.